taylorrose/wizard-murder-mystery/09_SECRET_OBJECTIVES.md

 # Secret Objective Cards
 *Print, cut, and distribute with character dossiers - Keep hidden until scoring!*

+Note: Public objectives are capped at two claims per category (Round 1, Round 2, Round 3, Social).
+Secret objectives are scored as written.

 ---

-## Minister Odran Pyke
+## Minister Aldric Thorne

 ### SECRET OBJECTIVES - DO NOT REVEAL UNTIL SCORING

 **Political Survival (4 points)**
-Keep the Transmorph authorization secret through Round 2.
-If no one mentions your signature on the potion order, you succeed.
+When Evidence A-1 (potion label) shows "Authorization: A. Th...", deflect suspicion successfully.
+No one should directly accuse you of authorizing it by Round 2's end.

 **Maintain Authority (3 points)**
-Never be voted as "most suspicious" in any round.
+Avoid being pointed to as "most suspicious" during the round-end suspicion votes.
 Your position must remain respected.

 **Deflect Upward (2 points)**
 Successfully argue that the crime indicates corruption above your level (previous Minister, etc.) without being contradicted.